-3. Coordinating the edge directions is facilitated by the observation that a pebble may be moved against the direction of a path. i.e. the path
+3. Besides the previous rule, a pebble may be moved against the direction of a path. i.e. the path

 4. The following characterizations of Laman give an algorithmically expensive way of testing rigidity:

 The edges of a graph G = (V, E) are independent (non-redundant) in two dimensions if and only if no subgraph G' = (V', E') (with n' vertices) has more than 2n' - 3 edges.